-The Institution of Mechanical Engineers is the fastest growing professional engineering institution in the UK.
-Our 100,000 members work at the heart of the country’s most important and dynamic industries.
+The Institution of Mechanical Engineers (IMechE) is one of the fastest growing professional engineering institutions.
+Headquartered in London, but with operations around the world, the Institution has over 100,000 members in more than 140 countries, working at the heart of the most important and dynamic industries.

-With a 160-year heritage supporting us, today’s Institution is a forward-looking, campaigning organisation.
+With a 160-year heritage supporting us and Her Majesty the Queen as our patron, today’s Institution is a forward-looking, campaigning organisation.
 By working with leading companies, universities and think tanks, we create and share knowledge to provide government, businesses and the public with fresh thinking and authoritative guidance on all aspects of mechanical engineering.

 We truly believe we can improve the world through engineering.
 So the Institution finds and nurtures new talent, helping engineers build their careers and take on the challenges that, when solved, will make a difference to all of us.

 In the UK, engineering has achieved great successes, but in a quiet way.
 We’re looking to shout about the achievements of our members and the industry, taking a positive, inspiring message into schools and out into the media.
 By being independent of both government and business, and avoiding strategic relationships with single-issue bodies or pressure groups, we can deliver genuinely impartial advice in a passionately committed manner.

 As an Institution, we focus on five principal themes which affect and are affected by our engineers:

 We promote sustainable energy use and engineering sustainable supply.
 We need to share knowledge, change the way we behave and drive advances in technology to reduce the strain on the world’s resources.
 We champion the development of more sustainable sources of energy which will also help reduce emissions.

 We promote economic growth while adapting to the demands of climate change, global population growth and the depletion of natural resources.
 We need to minimise waste, pollution and our impact on the world around us.
 We must also adapt the way we do things to cope with the climate changes that are already underway.